alxblzd/alxblzd.github.io/README.md

 ## Continuous integration

 The repository includes a lightweight GitHub Actions workflow (`.github/workflows/jekyll-build.yml`) that caches gems and runs `bundle exec jekyll build` to keep the site shippable.
+It pins Ruby 3.2.3 to match [`.ruby-version`](.ruby-version), preventing the Bundler version mismatch seen with the default `3.2.x` runner image.

 ## Troubleshooting